calebtgraves/calebtgraves/README.md

-# Hey!
+# Hi!
 I'm Caleb Graves!

 I'm a Front-End Web Developer living in Logan, Utah.
 I have a Bachelor's Degree in Web Design and Development from BYU-Idaho, a year and a half of experience as a Software Developer, and I'm currently looking for a full-time position in Software and/or Web Development